andrewsolis/cs401/docs/unit08/intro_css_part_1.rst

 In this section, we will explore CSS and how it helps with designing a website. this includes problems such as coloring (text/background), making the content display at a certain location, and "decorating" with images and color schemes.
-After this module, you should understand:
+After this module, students should be able to:

-:red:`list of what they will learn.`
+* Understand the basics of CSS
+* Understand how to apply CSS to a webpage
+* Understand the different types of CSS selectors
+* Understand how to use CSS units

 Setup and Installation
 ----------------------